 On my blog you’ll find posts about various aspects of creative writing, such as:

-To be alerted to my future workshops, simply sign up to my email list.
-If you require (1) workshops for your university, school or writing group, (2) individual tuition or (3) writing retreats, just feel free to contact me here.
+If you require (1) workshops for your university, school or writing group, (2) individual tuition or (3) writing retreats, feel free to contact me here.

 Writing by Green Chameleon.
 Reproduced under CC licence via Unsplash.